Find more staff

 Supervision

-I currently supervise undergraduate and postgraduate projects and would be delighted to consider applications from potential PhD students on topics that fit my current areas of research focus.
+I currently supervise undergraduate and postgraduate projects and would be delighted to consider applications from potential PhD students in topics that fit my current areas of research focus.
 I am particularly keen to supervise students who are interested in conducting qualitative research around peri/menopause.

 Publications